A joint project initiative of

 General description of the SoutH2 Corridor

-The SoutH2 Corridor project is a 3 300 km dedicated hydrogen pipeline corridor led by the TSOs: Snam, TAG, GCA and bayernets, who each individually submitted Project of Common Interest (PCI) applications under the EU Commission’s TEN-E regulation in December 2022.
+The SoutH2 Corridor project is a 3,300 km dedicated hydrogen pipeline corridor led by the TSOs: Snam, TAG, GCA and bayernets, whose individual projects have been granted PCI status by being included in the 1st PCI/PMI list under the revised TEN-E Regulation published by the EU Commission on 8 April 2024.
 The corridor connects North Africa, Italy, Austria and Germany, and is enabling the supply of low-cost renewable hydrogen produced in the South to key European clusters of demand.

 The corridor has gained endorsement from institutions as well as the strong support from companies across the entire value chain and along the whole route from Italy via Austria to Germany.
 Renewable hydrogen would be largely produced in North Africa, for which the partners have collected signed letters of support from producers intending to produce c.
 2,5 Mtpa of renewable hydrogen.
 It would then flow North, serving the hard-to-abate demand clusters of Italy (e.g. Augusta, Taranto and northern Italy), Austria (e.g. Styria, Vienna and Linz) and Germany (e.g. Burghausen and Ingolstadt).
 Transportation of domestic production in each of the member states would also be facilitated through the SoutH2 Corridor.
 Additionally, the realisation of the SoutH2 Corridor plays an essential role for the establishment of security of supply with hydrogen due to the connection to storage facilities along the route.